bermejoblasco/pruebas/labs-pr/Drive-user-engagement-across-all-your-devices-with-Microsoft-Graph/Includes/1_Microsoft_Graph/SampleApiCalls.md

 - We call the authentication method to obtain the Graph context with the authenticated user.
 - After that we can access the different GRAPH resources of the user.
 - In our case we access the root of OneDrive.
-- And what we do is go searching the files by going through all the folders with the recursive GetNameFiles method
+- And what we do is go searching the files by going through all the folders with the recursive GetNameFiles method.